 Now that we are clear on this now let’s get to what to look for when you are going for a purchase

 1. Sensor Size matters

-DSLR cameras are known for a better and larger sensor.
-Larger the sensor, the better it is.
+DSLR cameras are known for better and larger sensors.
+The larger the sensor, the better it is.
 Yes, the size does matter here.
 Actually, sensors are the core essence of digital cameras.
-They are to DSLR cameras what hearts are to us and what light sensitive films were to old fashioned cameras.
+They are to DSLR cameras what hearts are to us and what light-sensitive films were too old fashioned cameras.
 Do invest in sensor size.

 2. ISO performance is important

 ISO performance means how sensitive to light your camera is.
 The more sensitive it is, the better.
 The most basic DSLR offer ISO capabilities ranging from 100 to 1600, with 100 meaning low sensitivity to light while 1600 meaning high sensitivity to low light.
-This implies larger the number of ISO capability the better image you will be taking in dark.
-Top ISO available is as high as3200, 6400, and 12800!
+This implies larger the number of ISO capabilities the better image you will be taking in dark.
+THE top ISO available is as high as3200, 6400, and 12800!

 3. Megapixel is not much worth the fuss